 After Tony checked out, Steve knocked every day, several times a day, at his penthouse, and he waited some more.
 If Tony wanted him to leave him alone, then he could tell him.
 Until then, Steve would keep checking to see if he were home.

+On the fourth day, Tony opened the door before Steve had a chance to even lift his hand.
 “What do you want, Steve?”
-Tony asked him on the fourth day, opening the door before Steve had a chance to even lift his hand.

 Steve inhaled sharply.
 It’d gotten to the point where he’d fallen into a rhythm.
 Knock on door, wait, knock louder, wait, knock one more time, wait, leave.
 He hadn’t expected to actually see Tony, and he felt caught off-guard.